argoproj/argo-cd/docs/operator-manual/secret-management.md

 Many solutions use plugins to inject secrets into the application manifests.
 See [Mitigating Risks of Secret-Injection Plugins](#mitigating-risks-of-secret-injection-plugins) below to make sure you use those plugins securely.

-Here's some ways people are doing GitOps secrets:
+Here are some ways people are doing GitOps secrets:

 * [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets)
 * [External Secrets Operator](https://github.com/external-secrets/external-secrets)